baumea/fzf-vjour/README.md

 ...
 ```

+You may also specify the location of the configuration file with the environment `CONFIGFILE`.

 Usage
 -----
 Use the default `fzf` keys to navigate your notes, e.g., `ctrl-j` and `ctrl-k` for going down/up in the list.